biso207/AstroInvasion/README.md

 # AstroInvasion™ - BIGA® Games -
-AstroInvasion is a game developed by BIGA from September 2024.
+`AstroInvasion` is a game developed by `BIGA` from September 2024.
 If you're reading this README file is because now you have the possibility to work and contribute on this project.
 Thank you for being part of us.

-This project was generated with a template including simple application launchers and an `ApplicationAdapter` extension that draws libGDX logo.

 ## Platforms